tarunupadhyay11/rest-api-express/README.md

-# Nodejs Expressjs Mysql Sequelize Multer Ready-to-use API Project Structure
+# Nodejs Expressjs Mysql, Multer Ready-to-use API Project Structure ( Postgres, MySQL, MariaDB, SQLite, Microsoft SQL Server, Amazon Redshift and Snowflake’s Data Cloud can also be used in place of mysql)

 A ready-to-use boilerplate for REST API Development with Node.js, Express,  multer,Mysql and sequelize.